-- In a med/large bowl, beat butter until light and fluffy with an electric hand mixer.
+- In a med/large bowl, beat butter until light and fluffy, preferably with an electric hand mixer.

-- Mix in 2 cups of powdered sugar.
+- Mix in 2 c of powdered sugar.

-- Beat in 1/4 cup of orange juice, 1 1/2 tbsp zest, vanilla, and salt.
-Add remaining sugar, 1 cup at a time, blending well; set aside.
+- Beat in 1/4 c of orange juice, 1 1/2 tbsp zest, vanilla, and salt.
+Add remaining sugar, 1 c at a time, blending well; set aside.
 (Save extra orange juice.)

 - Frost frozen cake layers or loafs.
 (Add the extra orange juice 1 tbsp at a time, only if frosting is too stiff to spread easily.)
 Optional: decorate with slices of orange rind while frosting is still wet, arranging narrow slices back-to-back on top of cake (see top photo).

-- If making the loaf cakes, to keep in freezer for unexpected company, be sure to freeze the frosting on cake, before sealing in gallon-size freezer bags.
-Keeps well.
+- If making the loaf cakes, to keep in freezer for unexpected company, be sure to freeze the frosting on cake, before sealing in gallon-size freezer bag.

 - Enjoy this delightful cake!